galasa-dev/automation/releasePipeline/README.md

 2. Complete Steps 1, 3 and 4 of the 'Create branch and ArgoCD applications' section in the release process
    - Before doing Step 1, in 02-create-argocd-apps.sh, do a find and replace on the word 'release' and change to 'prerelease'.
    - In Step 4, **ensure that the following parameters are set**: distBranch=prerelease, fromBranch=main
-3. Complete Step 1 of 'Build the components' **ensuring that the following parameters are set**: toBranch=prerelease, revision=prerelease, refspec=refs/heads/prerelease:refs/heads/prerelease, imageTag=prerelease, appname=prerelease-maven-repos, jacocoEnabled=false, isRelease=true
+3. Complete Step 1 of 'Build the components' **ensuring that the following parameters are set**: toBranch=prerelease, revision=prerelease, refspec=refs/heads/prerelease:refs/heads/prerelease, imageTag=prerelease, appname=prerelease-maven-repos, jacocoEnabled=false, isMainOrRelease=true
 4. Go to a maven artifact from each repository and check that the .asc files are present, which means the artifact has been signed.
 For example, https://development.galasa.dev/prerelease/maven-repo/wrapping/dev/galasa/com.auth0.jwt/<VERSION> should contain a file called com.auth0.jwt-<VERSION>.jar.asc.
 5. If the .asc files aren't present, debug and diagnose why the artifacts have not been signed.